-- implemented chain-of-trust on custom i.MX6 boards - Quentin worked on the chain-of-trust from ROM code up to the kernel - Mylène worked on the root FS part of the chain-of-trust provided Alice's public key is publicly available, anyone (Bob, Charles, David, etc.) can verify that the signed data someone sent them is sent by the only one (Alice) able to sign it costly in terms of:
+- every component is verified using its digital signature and a public key - the rootfs integrity is verified using a hash mechanism - our experience: - implemented chain-of-trust on custom i.MX6 boards - Quentin worked on the chain-of-trust from ROM code up to the kernel - Mylène worked on the root FS part of the chain-of-trust provided Bob's public key is publicly available anyone (Alice, Charles, David, etc.) can send encrypted data to someone (Bob) that is the only one able to decrypt it provided Alice's public key is publicly available, anyone (Bob, Charles, David, etc.) can verify that the signed data someone sent them is sent by the only one (Alice) able to sign it